 Anyone who brings some of our fave kids’ brands together under one online roof gets a big HoneyKids “well done you!”.
 Rae Yun does exactly that with her online store, Oh Happy Fry.
 Think Bobo Choses, Rylee & Cru, and A Little Lovely Company, to name just a little lovely few.
 With a super strong Instagram following (@ohhappyfry and @theramengirl) and two gorgeous kids, it seems Rae’s got mum-preneurialism nailed.

 Charmaine Seah-Ong – Elementary Co

 Charmaine is a style superstar in the creative scene here in Singapore: she’s the co-founder of boutique marketing agency Elementary Co and a purveyor of fashion inspo to more than 23,000 Instagram followers (@eleventhhour).
-Charmaine and her daughter Charlie Rose are probably the coolest mother-daughter pair in town – if we could maintain even an ounce of their cool factor while doing the working mum thing, we’d be pretty darn happy with ourselves.
+Charmaine and her daughters are probably the coolest mother-daughters in town – if we could maintain even an ounce of their cool factor while doing the working mum thing, we’d be pretty darn happy with ourselves.

 Mrs Ng Gim Choo – EtonHouse

 Mrs Ng forged a successful accounting career before raising her three children in the UK and Hong Kong.
 Inspired by the play-based preschool education her daughter enjoyed in the UK, Mrs Ng founded EtonHouse in 1995.
 Today, there are more than 100 EtonHouse schools in a whopping 11 countries.
 Mrs Ng has won several awards in the UK and China, and regularly raises funds for education charities – she once won $10,000 for scoring a hole-in-one and donated the money to a school!
 She’s not only an inspiration to working women but also her youngest son, the Executive Director of EtonHouse.
 We suspect he’ll learn a thing or two from his amazing mum.